sgmurphy/wordpress-plugins/gdpr-cookie-compliance/readme.txt

 ### Flexible

-OUr cookie plugin is very flexible and especially useful in preparing your site for the following cookie law, data protection and privacy regulations:
+Our cookie plugin is very flexible and especially useful in preparing your site for the following cookie law, data protection and privacy regulations:

 * **GDPR**: The General Data Protection Regulation, ePrivacy Directive, ePrivacy Regulation (European Union)
 * **CCPA**: The California Consumer Privacy Act (California, United States)